DTIME

 In computational complexity theory, DTIME (or TIME) is the computational resource of computation time for a deterministic Turing machine.
 It represents the amount of time (or number of computation steps) that a "normal" physical computer would take to solve a certain computational problem using a certain algorithm.
 It is one of the most well-studied complexity resources, because it corresponds so closely to an important real-world resource (the amount of time it takes a computer to solve a problem).

-The resource DTIME is used to define complexity classes, sets of all of the decision problems which can be solved using a certain amount of computation time.
-If a problem of input size n can be solved in $O(f(n))$, we have a complexity class $\mathsf{DTIME}(f(n))$ (or $\mathsf{TIME}(f(n))$).
+The resource DTIME is used to define complexity classes, sets of all of the decision problems that can be solved using a certain amount of computation time.
+If problem instances of input size n can be solved in $O(f(n))$, the problem is in the complexity class $\mathsf{DTIME}(f(n))$ (or $\mathsf{TIME}(f(n))$).
 There is no restriction on the amount of memory space used, but there may be restrictions on some other complexity resources (like alternation).

 Complexity classes in DTIME

 Many important complexity classes are defined in terms of DTIME, containing all of the problems that can be solved in a certain amount of deterministic time.
 Any proper complexity function can be used to define a complexity class, but only certain classes are useful to study.
 In general, we desire our complexity classes to be robust against changes in the computational model, and to be closed under composition of subroutines.

 DTIME satisfies the time hierarchy theorem, meaning that asymptotically larger amounts of time always create strictly larger sets of problems.

-The well-known complexity class P comprises all of the problems which can be solved in a polynomial amount of DTIME.
+The well-known complexity class P comprises all of the problems that can be solved in a polynomial amount of DTIME.
 It can be defined formally as: